WBAP (AM): Emergency preparedness

-Station history
+History

 Early years

-WBAP began broadcasting May 2, 1922.
-It transmitted at a wavelength of 360 meters (about 833 kHz).
+WBAP began broadcasting May 2, 1922, transmitting at a wavelength of 360 meters (about 833 kHz).
 It changed to 400 meters (750 kHz) in August 1922.
 The station shared time with Dallas stations WFAA and WRR.
 It was the first station in the United States to have an audible logo signal similar to the NBC chimes, the WBAP cowbell.
 According to President Herbert Hoover, the station's call letters stood for "We Bring A Program", although in reality, the call letters were assigned sequentially, without any special meaning.

 On May 15, 1923, the Federal Radio Commission expanded the broadcast band, and WBAP and WFAA moved to 476 meters (about 630 kHz).
 Another expansion moved WBAP to 600 kHz effective June 15, 1927, and this frequency was shared with WOAI in San Antonio.
 On November 11, 1928, WBAP moved to 800 kHz, and on June 1, 1929, WFAA also moved to 800 kHz, sharing time (and NBC Red Network affiliation) with WBAP.
-Station owner Amon G. Carter was unhappy with having to share time on 800 kHz with WFAA.
+Station owner and Fort Worth booster Amon G. Carter was unhappy with having to share time on 800 kHz with WFAA, loathing anything that forced him to work with Dallas residents and businesses.
 Carter Publishing purchased KGKO in Wichita Falls (570 kHz) and moved it to Fort Worth as an affiliate of the NBC Blue network (which became ABC), and more importantly as a second frequency to be used when 800 kHz was not available.
 The sale was approved by the Federal Communications Commission September 24, 1935.
 On March 29, 1941, as a consequence of the North American Regional Broadcasting Agreement (NARBA), WBAP and WFAA moved one last time, to 820 kHz.

 Carter eventually sold half of KGKO to A. H. Belo, owners of WFAA and the Dallas Morning News.
 On April 27, 1947, KGKO was replaced by a second shared frequency between WBAP and WFAA.